1986 UEFA Cup final: Scheduling changes

 The second leg was originally scheduled for Thursday, 8 May, but was moved to Tuesday, 6 May, following a request by Real Madrid due to their domestic fixtures.
 Additionally, the match was played in Berlin instead of Cologne because of sanctions imposed by UEFA on Köln stipulating that they must play at least 350 km from their home stadium after trouble caused by supporters during the 2nd leg of the semi-final against Waregem.

 Result

 Like Real Madrid had in the earlier stages of the competition, Köln went into the second leg 5–1 down.
 However, Die Geißböcke were unable to replicate Real's successful third-round comeback against Mönchengladbach.
-Though Köln won the match 2–0 at home, it wasn't enough, and Real were crowned champions for the second successive year.
+Though Köln won the match 2–0 at home, it was not enough, and Real were crowned champions for the second successive year.